12 Couple Journal Ideas for Relationship Fun

 Making dedicated time to get personal and sentimental with your partner will make you both feel loved and appreciated.
 Some of the best gifts I’ve received from my partner have been love letters, so they really are that meaningful!

-9. Make a Gratitude Journal
+17. Make a Gratitude Journal

-Turn a section of your couples journal into a gratitude journal!
 This can be as simple or involved as you want it to be.
 You can simply jot down a list of all the things you’re grateful about your partner and your life together.
 Or you can respond to detailed gratitude journal prompts like these.

 Couple Journal Ideas for Long Distance Relationships

-Anyone who’s been there can agree: long distance relationships AREN’T easy!
 But with two devoted, committed people they certainly are possible.
 Support each other during long distance with these couple journal ideas for making the miles apart feel less challenging!

-10. Make a Digital Journal Entry Each Time You Need Support
+18. Make a Digital Journal Entry Each Time You Need Support

 You can get a simple digital journal like this one from Etsy that both you and your partner can access and collaborate on.